How to Safely Load and Transport Heavy Equipment

 Slow and steady is the name of the game here.
 With the driver in the cab and a spotter positioned in plain view, begin driving the heavy equipment up the cleared ramp and onto the transportation vehicle’s deck.

-Note that during this ramp movement, the machine’s center of gravity will shift.
+Note that the machine’s center of gravity will shift during this ramp movement.
 This is the most dangerous part of the loading process, with the equipment’s weight caught momentarily in a point of limbo.
 Just keep moving gradually.

-Also note that when appropriately positioned at final rest on deck, the majority of the equipment’s weight should be distributed toward the front of the trailer.
+Also note that when appropriately positioned at final rest on deck, most of the equipment’s weight should be distributed toward the front of the trailer.
 This avoids fishtailing while en route.

 5. Start Chaining Down Heavy Equipment

-Check state laws on how heavy equipment must be secured during public highway transportation.
-While the 4-5 tie down points is near-universal, each state has additional oversized cargo restrictions and regulations to respect.
+Check state laws on securing heavy equipment during public highway transportation.
+While the 4-5 tie-down points are near-universal, each state has additional oversized cargo restrictions and regulations to respect.

 There are three predominant concerns with chaining down:

-2. Properly Located Tie-Down Points: Most manufacturers label the appropriate tie-down points on their machines for you to follow.
-Be especially careful if these land near a machine’s cylinders, hydraulic hoses, or brake components, though.
-Tying down heavy equipment at appropriate points prevents equipment damage plus ensures the tightest, most compliant links.
+- Properly located tie-down points: Most manufacturers will create labels for the tie-down points to make them easier to follow.
+Be especially careful if these are by a machine’s hydraulic hoses, cylinders, or brake components, though.
+Tying down heavy equipment at appropriate points prevents equipment damage and ensures the tightest, most compliant links.

-3. Adequately Matched Chain and Hook Binder Grades: If you look closely, every 4-5 chain links you’ll find a number etched into the metal.
-Cross-reference that number with the one printed on the boomer handle, making sure they’re aligned.
+- Adequately matched chain and hook binder grades: If you look closely at every 4-5 chain links, you’ll find a number etched into the metal.
+Cross-reference that number with the one printed on the boomer handle, ensuring they’re aligned.
 The sum of the working load limits of all your tie-down components must equal at least 50 percent of the weight of the cargo.
-Always ensure the grade of the chain and its working load limit doesn’t exceed the boomers’ listed limit.
+Always ensure the chain’s grade and working load limit don’t exceed the boomers’ listed limit.

-Here are a few additional reminders in order to achieve the proper way to chain down an excavator, loader, and more:
+Here are a few additional reminders to achieve the proper way to chain down an excavator, loader, and more:

-• No slack.
-Wrap excess chain around the rest of the link so it won’t come loose.
+- No slack.
+Wrap the excess chain around the rest of the link so it won’t come loose.

-• At least four chains in use.
-Use two connecting to the trailer’s front corners and two connecting to the trailer’s back corners.
+- At least four chains in use.
+Use two connecting to the trailer’s front corners and two to the trailer’s back corners.
 The tension from these opposing forces should keep the equipment in place.

 How to Transport Heavy Equipment Safely

-Vehicle accidents due to heavy trucks and cargo transport are on the rise.
-This merely reinforces how vital it is to not only follow proper loading and unloading procedures in the yard but also safely haul that equipment while on the road.
+Vehicle accidents due to heavy trucks and cargo transport cause injuries and fatalities every year.
+This merely reinforces how vital it is to follow proper loading and unloading procedures in the yard and safely haul that equipment while on the road.
 We’ve got a few strategies.

 2. Apply for a Transportation Permit